 - Specialization: : Are you interested in general surgery or do you think you may want to do a fellowship and specialize in Cardiothoracic, Transplant, Pediatric, Plastics, Vascular, Trauma/Critical Care/Acute Care, Surgical Oncology, Colorectal, Minimally Invasive, etc.?
 The majority of general surgery graduates go into fellowship (85-90%).
 If you think you will end up specializing further, look at which sub-specialties and fellowship programs are represented by recent graduates.
 If you think you want to go into community-based practice, see if graduates go into private practice.

 - Location: A good place to start is to decide if you want to practice in an urban setting or not.
 Beyond that, do you have a preference regarding the geographic location of the program?
-Make sure you only apply places you would actually spend the next five to seven years of your life.
-If applicable, speak to your significant other regarding their preferences.
+Make sure you only apply places you would actually spend the next five to seven years (or more) of your life.
+If applicable, speak to your significant other or family regarding their preferences.
 If you have a strong geographic preference (especially on the West Coast), it’s important to voice your particular interest to programs.
 There are >1,500 applicants in general surgery, so if it doesn’t seem to a program that you would actually venture that far away, they might not interview you unless you personally reach out!

 - Research: If you are considering a competitive sub-specialty (like Pediatric Surgery or Surgical Oncology) you will likely have to do two years of research during your residency to be competitive for fellowship.
-Some programs have two mandatory years of research for all residents, some send a specified number into the lab each year, others have no built-in reearch time.
+Some programs have two mandatory years of research for all residents, some send a specified number into the lab each year, others have no built-in research time.
 Most of those that do not are open to their residents taking one or two years during their residency to do research or a critical care fellowship (critical care fellowships are usually only available after PGY-3).
 Be sure to ask the program what the policy is on research and whether they will provide funding.
 Programs which fund research may have clinical obligations (2-4 monthly shifts) or allow moonlighting during research years, if you ask about this on an interview, make sure to clarify that you are specifically asking about the research years (otherwise it can sound like you don’t think you’ll already be working the full 80-hour work weeks).
 Programs have varying degrees of flexibility in terms of how many years you can do research, what degrees you can earn, and who will pay for your degrees/research.
 These are all important questions to ask while on the interview trail.

 - Program Specifics

 - Fellows: Does the program have fellows?
 This is a double-edged sword.
 A program that can support fellows means that they do a lot of cases in those subspecialties, but it also means that the fellows may have priority in such cases.
 However, it can be beneficial to go to a place that has a fellowship in your area of interest as fellowships are also more likely to take their own residents, and you can get strong letters of recommendation from important people in the field.
 Generally speaking, fellows enhance your training at the junior level when they are the ones teaching you the case; but, may detract from your training at the senior level if you have to share your case load with them.

 Who do I reach out to?

-- Our Interim Chair, Dr. Rajabrata Sarkar
+- Our Interim Chair, Dr. Christine Lau

 - Our Program Director, Dr. Stephen Kavic